polymonster/pmbuild/readme.md

 # Clean

-When building transient directories that are not managed inside source control sometimes these directories can become filled with stale data, you can define clean tasks which will delete these directories:
+Clean out stale data and build from fresh, you can define clean tasks which will delete these directories:

 ```
 clean: {